How To Rewire Your Brain For Wealth

 Take a good look around the world today.
 Pretty much anything can be taken to the extreme and money is no exception.
 Money itself can lead to greed and a lack of it can lead to poverty, disease, malnutrition etc.

-The first step is to look at your beliefs.
+The first step on how to rewire your brain for wealth is to look at your beliefs.
 Do you believe money is bad?
 Do you believe that money is the root of all evil.

 Here’s a thought they may help your belief structure: – The lack of wealth is the root of all evil.
 Lack of money leads to poverty, disease, drugs, escapism, STD’s etc.

 Look at your personal beliefs about money too.
 Do you feel in some way you are not worthy of wealth and money?
-Do you feel like there is a karmic reason or that it’s your fate to be poor?
+Would you say you feel like there is a karmic reason or that it’s your fate to be poor?
 Do you believe you have to learn a learn a lesson from your poverty before you can become wealthy?

 If that’s the case it’s no surprise that you’re having trouble attracting money.